Golspie High School

 Golspie High School (Àrd-sgoil Ghoillspidh) is a secondary school in Golspie, in Sutherland in the north of Scotland.

-The school is attended by around 243 pupils.
+In 2023 there were 264 pupils on the school roll.
 Pupils are from a catchment area that is particularly vast, stretching as far north as Kinbrace, as far south as the Mound and as far west as Rosehall.

 Before the opening of Kinlochbervie High School in 1995, pupils attended Golspie as weekly boarders.
 Golspie High is part of the Golspie, Invergordon & Tain associated school group.

 Feeder schools

-Primary schools in Brora, Golspie, Helmsdale, Lairg, Rogart, and Rosehall send pupils to Golspie.
+Primary schools in Brora, Golspie, Helmsdale, Lairg, Rogart and Rosehall send pupils to Golspie.